-The Motion Analysis Research Center (MARC) at Samuel Merritt University (SMU) is among the best equipped healthcare sciences teaching and research laboratories in northern California.
+The Motion Analysis Research Center at Samuel Merritt University (SMU) is among the best-equipped healthcare sciences teaching and research laboratories in northern California.
 It is a 2,100 ft² state-of-the-art laboratory designed to advance the study of human movement in education, research, and patient care.
-The MARC serves as a teaching center on motion analysis for faculty and students from SMU’s California School of Podiatric Medicine (CSPM), Department of Occupational Therapy, Department of Physical Therapy, and Department of Nursing.
+The Motion Analysis Research Center serves as a teaching venue for motion analysis for faculty and students from SMU’s California School of Podiatric Medicine (CSPM), Department of Occupational Therapy, and Department of Physical Therapy.

-The following is a list of the physical resources available in the MARC:
+The following is a list of the physical resources available in the Motion Analysis Research Center:

 - Qualisys 9-Camera Motion Capture System, featuring Qualisys Tracking Manager (QTM) software

 - AMTI Force Platforms (6 x floor-mounted force platforms)